buttermilk-crypto/tweetPepper/README.md

 # buttermilk tweetPepper

+tweetPepper provides some support for things like key formats, protecting keys, and also has some ideas about how to distribute keys via contemporary techniques like social media.

 This project was originally forked from https://github.com/ianopolous/tweetnacl-java/ which provided the nucleus for the rest of the code.
 Because that fork was GPL'd I cannot include it in buttermilk.